elizabethtimmons/congressionalbehaviortrumpadmin/README.md

 **Graph analysis:**

-A tendency to vote with Trump or against can be predicted by party lines.
+The data shows that whether you will vote in-line with Trump's position or not can be predicted be a member's political party affiliation.
 There is a positive correlation between being a Republican member of Congress and voting with Trump.
 On the other hand there is a postive correlation between being a Democratic member of Congress and voting against Trump's position.

-This shows how polarization has increased in Congress, by how voting mostly occurs along party lines.

-does data reveal the end of moderates? shows increasing party line voting

-party government
-(shows polarization)
-different political spectrum alignment of independents in house v senate?
+It suggests that party line voting is happening in both chambers of Congress, and that subsequently both chambers are polarized under the Trump Administration.

+The data also shows how Congressional behavior is dictated by organization, as Congress has become increasingly polarized.
+This polarization has result in a party government organizational structure.

+Another interesting insight is how the Independent party members of the House are more conservatively aligned, versus the more liberal aligned Independent Senators.
+It shows how the Indepdent Party is not cohesively aligned on the political spectrum, unlike the Democratic and Republican Parties.
+Both are clearly aligned on opposite spectrums of the political spectrum, as evident by their differences in agreement with Trump votes.

+The data also suggests polarization and majority party line voting by depicting the absence of bipartisanship.
+It depicts how Republican and Democratic members have become polarizaed by revealing the large discrepancies between each parties' agreement and voting behavior patterns.
+It suggests the decline of moderates, as even the most "moderate" Republicans, Sen. Collins, has a agreement percentage of `46.15%` and voted against her state with her party and Trump in the confirmation of Brett Kavanaugh.

+Finally it shows that Trump's views have become synonymous with that of the entire Republican parties', depicted in their overwhelming agreement and voting and patterns.